 - if the Resource reservation field in the DCI is set to 0, then the subframe is assumed as a NB-IoT DL subframe

-- if the Resource reservation field in the DCI is set to 1, then the subframe is assumed as a NB-IoT DL subframe if it is not fully reserved according to the higher layer parameters.
+- if the Resource reservation field in the DCI is set to 1, then the subframe is assumed as a NB-IoT DL subframe if it is not fully reserved according to the higher layer parameters (a subframe is considered fully reserved if and only if all non-NRS OFDM symbols of the NPDSCH transmission are reserved in the subframe).

 - for NPDCCH transmission associated with C-RNTI or SPS C-RNTI using UE-specific NPDCCH search space

-- the subframe is assumed as a NB-IoT DL subframe if it is not fully reserved according to the higher layer parameters.
+- the subframe is assumed as a NB-IoT DL subframe if it is not fully reserved according to the higher layer parameters (a subframe is considered fully reserved if and only if all non-NRS OFDM symbols of the NPDCCH transmission are reserved in the subframe).

 - In all other cases, a NB-IoT UE shall assume a subframe as a NB-IoT DL subframe if